nokia/vscode-workflow-manager/README.md

 The vsCode extension for NSP WFM allows a user to:

 * Connect to a remote WFM.
-* Download the full workflow and action list.
+* Download the full workflow, action, and jinja templates list.
-* Create new workflows and actions (with a predefined template).
+* Create new workflows, actions, and templates (with a predefined template).
+* Access and Edit WFM's workflow definitions, views, and documentations.
-* Modify and automatically upload workflow changes.
+* Modify (CRUD operations) and automatically upload workflow changes to NSP.
 * Validate the format (requires RedHat's YAML extension).
 * Retrieve the status from the latest execution.
 * Access WFM with the right pointers to workflows and executions.